The club is closed at present due to the coronavirus pandemic.

 a payment and ECF membership deadline of 1st November for players

 to participate in league competitions.

-Subscriptions can be paid by Electronic Bank Transfer (bank
+Subscriptions can be paid by electronic bank transfer, cheque (payable

 The club venue is the Upper Vestry House, St

 London WC1A 2HR